Welcome to Part 4 of our WordPress Web Traffic Blueprint article series, where we show you how to automate traffic to your site using WordPress.

 With this strategy, you will be able to:

-- Invest most of your time building your own asset instead of someone else’s and still benefit from other people’s marketing channels.
+- Invest most of your efforts building your own asset instead of someone else’s and still benefit from other people’s marketing channels.

-(Web traffic automation does not require the use of black hat methods!)
+(Web traffic automation does not require using black hat techniques!)

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-(Posting content to individual channels is extremely time-consuming!)
+(Posting content to marketing channels one by one is extremely time-consuming!)

-Why not use this approach instead …
+Why not opt for this time-saving approach instead …

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)